Introduction to Floating Stock

 - Floating stocks allow general investors to enter the market and take a position in the respective stock.
 An investor is allowed to buy stocks of the number of shares as per their capacity.

-- A small-cap company low floating stock will not provide much room for bigger investors, while it would provide higher options for small investors.
-Thus, in a way lower number of floating stock results in lower investors’ interest and helps to retain the price of the stock at an optimum level.
+- A small-cap company with low floating stock will not provide much room for bigger investors, while it would provide higher options for small investors.
+Thus, in a way, a lower number of floating stocks results in lower investors’ interest and helps to retain the stock price at an optimum level.

-- In the case of a large market capitalization company, which has large numbers of shares outstanding and a lesser number of institutional and management holding, the stock will remain less volatile in the market.
-The reason being, individual investors cannot manipulate the stock price as the floating shares are available in huge numbers.
-Many small investors can enter and exit which will hardly manipulate the stock piece.
+- In the case of a large market capitalization company with large numbers of shares outstanding and a lesser number of institutional and management holding, the stock will remain less volatile.
+The reason is, individual investors cannot manipulate the stock price as the floating shares are available in huge numbers.
+Moreover, many small investors can enter and exit, which will hardly manipulate the stock piece.

 Limitations of Floating Stocks